Il bidone: Production

-Fellini had originally intended Humphrey Bogart for the role of Augusto, but, learning of Bogart being ill with cancer, finally chose Broderick Crawford for the part.
+Fellini had intended Humphrey Bogart for the role of Augusto, but, learning of Bogart being ill with cancer, finally chose Broderick Crawford for the part.

 Reception

-On the occasion of its 9 year delayed US premiere, critic Bosley Crowther gave the film a mixed review, calling it "a cheap crime thriller."
+On the occasion of its nine-year delayed US premiere, critic Bosley Crowther gave the film a mixed review, calling it "a cheap crime thriller".
 He added, "For this film, which is often mentioned in estimations of the master's works, is notable as a false step in his movement toward the development of a type of story material ...
 But it contains some very strong Fellini phases and accumulations of moods that make it well worth seeing.
 And it is generally well played ...
 Broderick Crawford's performance as the swindler is heavy and sodden, with a particular flair for postured histrionics in the swindle scenes."